KrasnitzLab/sgains/docs/tutorial-navin2011.md

     conda install sra-tools
     ```

-* Create a subdirectory `Navin2011_T10` where to store downloaded samples file:
+* Create a subdirectory `Navin2011_T10` for storing the downloaded read file:

     ```
     mkdir Navin2011_T10
     cd Navin2011_T10
     ```

-* To downalod samples reads for T10 Ductal Carcinoma you can use `fastq-tool`.
+* To download read files for T10 Ductal Carcinoma you can use `fastq-tool`.
 If
-you need single sample read you can use:
+you need a read file for a single sample, you can use:

     ```
     fastq-dump --gzip SRR089402
     ```
-This command will download sample reads in `fastq` format for sample with
+This command will download a read file in `fastq` format for a sample with
 accession number *SRR089402*.

-* If you want to download all samples from accession list `SRR_Acc_List.txt` you
+* If you want to download read files for all samples from accession list
-can use:
+`SRR_Acc_List.txt`, you can use:

     ```
     cat SRR_Acc_List.txt | xargs fastq-dump --gzip